-- 1. An in-depth study of the beliefs and teachings of Christianity. - 2.
-An in-depth study of the beliefs and teachings of Hinduism. - 3.
-The following religious, philosophical and ethical themes: - Issues of life & death the origins and value of the universe and human life, abortion, euthanasia. - Issues of Relationships relationships, sexuality, contraception, gender equality, family in the 21st century, marriage, divorce.
+- 1. An in-depth study of the beliefs, teachings and practices of religion focussing on Christianity. - 2.
+An in-depth study of the beliefs, teachings and practices of religion focussing on Hinduism. - 3.
+The following religious, philosophical and ethical themes: - Issues of life & death the origins and value of the universe and human life, abortion, euthanasia. - Issues of Relationships relationships, sexuality, contraception, gender equality, family in the 21st century, marriage, divorce. - Issues of Human Rights religion, violence, prejudice terrorism, protest, censorship. - Issues of Good & Evil- religion, crime, the causes of crime and punishment.

 A range of religious and non-religious responses to these issues will be explored.
-In both parts of the course, a wide variety of teaching and learning methods are used e.g. debates, discussions, visiting speakers, film and multimedia, trips, games, individual, pair and group work.
+In both parts of the course, a wide variety of teaching and learning methods are used e.g. ICT, debates, discussions, visiting speakers, videos, trips, games, individual, pair and group work.